HarvardMapCollection/tutorials/agol/upload-data/index.md

 5. Choose to `Add and create a hosted feature layer`.

-6. Choose which fields to upload.
-This will make working with the dataset more managable.
-Deselect all fields except `tenure-2019_SE_A10060_001`, `OwnerPct`, and `RenterPct`.

-7. Follow any prompts.
+6. Follow any prompts.
 Be sure to populate at least `Title` and `Tags`, as they are necessary to publish the map in any future web or story maps.

-10. Select `Save` to publish the service.
+7. Select `Save` to publish the service.

-11. This dataset can now be used in a web map.
+8. This dataset can now be used in a web map.
 To open the dataset in a web map, select `Open in Map Viewer` (you may have to engage the drop down next to `Open in Map Viewer Classic` to find this option for the more modern map viewer, which this guide is written for).
 ![Screenshot of dataset added to the ArcGIS Online Map viewer](media/1.png) _Dataset after it has been added to the ArcGIS Online Map Viewer_.